 How we check your identity

 We may ask you to provide physical forms of identity verification when you open your account.
 Alternatively, we may search credit reference agency files in assessing your application.
 The agency also gives us other details and information from the Electoral Register to verify your identity.
 The agency keeps a record of our search, whether or not your application proceeds.
 Our search is not seen or used by lenders to assess your ability to obtain credit.

 Undertaking Anti-Money Laundering checks

 To comply with money laundering regulations, there are times when we need to confirm (or reconfirm) the name and address of our customers.
 This information may be shared with other group companies.

 We keep our privacy notice under regular review and we will reflect any updates within this notice.
-This privacy notice was last updated ON 6 June 2012
+This notice was last updated 9 September 2013.